joserodriguesjr/joserodriguesjr.github.io/_posts/2024-10-10-api-using-spring-data-rest.md

 - Hide fields from POST request
 - Create a custom projection
 - Generate Swagger docs
-- Using Postgres with Docker
+- Use PostgreSQL with Docker
 - Write tests for our application
 - Use H2 as our database for tests